DivinityCube/Oscillate/README.md

 # citrus
-A media player developed in Python, and uses GTK3.
+A media player developed in Python.
+Uses GTK4 and Libadwaita.